Trump World Tower: Occupants

 The tower's most expensive floors attracted wealthy buyers from the former Soviet Union.
 Approximately 65 units were sold to Russian buyers in the late 1990s.
 New York Yankees star Derek Jeter purchased a 5,425 sqft condominium for $12.6 million in 2001, and sold it in 2012 for $15.5 million.
 In 2002, Bill Gates, Harrison Ford, and Sophia Loren were reported to have owned or rented apartments in the building.
 Trump sold the 45th floor in June 2001 for $4.5 million to Saudi Arabia, which made the apartments part of its Mission to the United Nations in 2008.
 George and Kellyanne Conway owned a condominium unit at Trump World Tower during the early 2000s.

-Socialite Jocelyn Wildenstein owns a 5,160 sqft, eight bedroom penthouse in the Tower.
+Socialite Jocelyn Wildenstein owned a 5,160 sqft, eight bedroom penthouse in the Tower.
 In 2015 she listed it for $17.5 million, but it did not sell.
 In February 2017 she relisted it for $13 million.

 The World Bar, a two-story bar and cocktail lounge, was located in the building.
 It was a popular spot among UN diplomats who worked nearby.
 The bar has since closed.

 In popular culture

 The building and some of its condominium units have previously been featured on NBC's The Apprentice, which featured Trump.
 It has also appeared on the NBC syndicated television show Extra Season 13 - Ep.
 193. The building also featured heavily in the 2007 film Before the Devil Knows You're Dead.

-The main character of Don Delillo's 2003 novel Cosmopolis holds residence in the top three floors of a building that, while unnamed, is described as the tallest residential tower in New York and located at First Avenue in Midtown Manhattan.